 Region of Rajgir was fortified by a huge wall, which is believed to have a length of more than 50 km.
 In some area you can see the wall in its original form.
 Beauty of this wall is that mortar was not used in the construction and stones are placed in a fashion to have minimum clearance and void filled with smaller stones.
 Width of wall is about 7-8 feet and the top surface of wall is equally plane to a road.
 To make such a massive structure that time seems unimaginable.

 Son Bhandar / Bimbisara Khajana

-These ancient cave are lie 500 meter distance from the Rajgir-Nalanda highway, these were dug before 2000 years.
-One of the two cave are still in its real form.
-It looks like a perfect chamber in the hill and its roof has arch like shape.
+These ancient cave are the major attraction of Rajgir lie 500 meter distance from the Rajgir-Nalanda highway, these were dug before 2000 years.
+One of the two cave are still in its original form.
+It looks like a perfect chamber in the hill and its roof has arch shape.
 There are some small sculpture belongs to Jain Thirthankara in this chamber.

 Here, in this cave you can see mark of gate like shape on the hillside wall and that is believed to be a hidden way to great treasure ( Son Bhandar ) belongs to Magadha King Bimbisara.
 On the same wall you will see two row of letters in unknown language.
 Some historian believe these inscription were carved in ancient Shankha-lipi ( shell script) which is still to decipher.
 Some people believes that decoding these lines may open the way to Son Bhandar.
 Guides tell that this path from the cave leads to Saptparni Cave.